Awethon/awethon.github.io/content/posts/scala-wrappers.md

 **\-** It's possible to compile code with super.method().
 **\-** The same problem with StrictLogging as for classic wrapper class.
 Tofu provides Logging type class but its implementation is too specific.
 **\-** Mid wrapper also loses original type.
-**\-** Even though you have to override all methods in every wrapper, it's much easier with mid. `x => x` or in other words `identity` is enough.
+**\-** Even though all the methods of a trait have to be overridden, it's much easier with mid. `x => x` or in other words `identity` is enough.
-**\-** You have to introduce one type parameter type to do initialization.
+**\-** One type parameter type have to be introduced to do initialization.
 It won't work automatically with type KVDao[F[_], K, V] or similar.
-**\-** You have to write annotation that derives ApplyK for a class or derive it manually.
+**\-** The annotation that derives ApplyK have to be added to a class or have to be derived it manually.
 **\-** ApplyK cannot be derived if at least one of methods returns anything other than F[...].
-So it won't be derived if you have constant method like `def groupId: String` or method that returns fs2.Stream.
+So it won't be derived if a trait has constant method like `def groupId: String` or method that returns fs2.Stream.
 **\-** Its usage is limited to TF algebras and only to them.

 ## Conclusion